jose-jacinto/github-cli/README.md

  🔨 Not supported 🔨 : unnest is not supported
     👉 pg-mem is work-in-progress, and it would seem that you've hit one of its limits.
 ```
-I decided against refactoring database function's code and went to use the same db instance with a database especific for tests (github_fetch_test).
+Because of this I decided against refactoring database function's code and went to use the same db instance with a database especific for tests (github_fetch_test).